PradeepDeeti/Bypass-paywall/README.md

 Google Chrome browser installed on your system.
 ChromeDriver installed and set up.
 Update the path to chromedriver in the script as needed.

+note : Some redundant code maybe present at the moment as functionality to read articles on command line itself is in development.